 Last November in Abu Dhabi, my family and I booked a half-day (6-hour) desert safari tour with Emirates Tours.
-We chose the afternoon tour, which will end after sunset and dinner at the desert.
+We chose the afternoon tour (it’s actually considered the “evening desert safari tour”, which will end after sunset and dinner at the desert.

 I went without much expectations, other than knowing that I’m definitely taking soooooooOooOo many photos.
 Being at the desert has always been a dream of mine, especially having read The Alchemist book so many times.

-Abu Dhabi’s desert safari turned out to the most fun activity I had in UAE!
+The desert safari tour in Abu Dhabi turned out to the most fun activity I had in UAE!

 (Specifically, the dune-bashing!)